tillitis/dev-tillitis/hugo/content/unlocked/_index.md

 Programmer](tp1), then continue to [Build an FPGA bitstream](unlocked/build).

-After programming either the NVCM or the SPI flash, you should have a functioning TKey!
+After programming either the NVCM or the SPI flash, you should protect your TKey Unlocked by [assembling the plastic case](unlocked/casing).
+When all the steps are done, you should have a functioning TKey!